 For over 100 years, innovation has been a mainstay of NJIT.
 Launched in 2014 as an NJIT corporation, the New Jersey Innovation Institute (NJII) became a corporate entity that partners with industry and government to provide innovative and practical solutions for economic development, technical assistance, joint ventures and commercialization of technology.
 Serving industry-led agendas, NJII is comprised of 6 divisions including healthcare, defense and biopharma.
-NJII launched BioCentriq, a state-of-the art cell and gene therapy development and manufacturing center, in 2020.
+In 2020, NJII launched BioCentriq, a state-of-the art cell and gene therapy development and manufacturing center.

 As a world-renowned research university, Princeton seeks to achieve the highest levels of distinction in the discovery and transmission of knowledge and understanding.
 Princeton researchers have a reputation for exploring some of the biggest questions in science.
-The University counts 45 Nobel Prize winners among its faculty, staff and alumni.
+The University counts 45 Nobel Prize winners among its faculty and alumni.

 Princeton’s ability to make groundbreaking life science discoveries arises from its leading science and engineering departments and an interdisciplinary approach that draws upon strengths throughout the University.
-Princeton is also home to numerous life science-related centers and institutes, including the Princeton Neuroscience Institute, Lewis-Sigler Institute for Integrative Genomics and Andlinger Center for Energy and the Environment.
+Princeton is also home to numerous life science-related centers and institutes, including the Princeton Neuroscience Institute (PNI), Lewis-Sigler Institute for Integrative Genomics and Andlinger Center for Energy and the Environment (ACEE).